nnicandro/evil-arglist/README.md

 Support is also added for the special file name `##` which will be replaced with a concatentation of all the files in the argument list, separated by spaces, when it appears in an Ex command.

-# `:argdo` and Ex ranges

-When using `:argdo`, `evil-ex-range` is set to encompase the whole buffer.
-This allows commands like `:argdo s/vim/emacs/g` to work as expected, but makes commands like `:argdo w` work unexpectedly since those commands have different behavior depending on if an Ex range was specified or not.
-This is only an issue if you supply an Ex command to `:argdo`, there is no such problem if a non-Ex command is provided like `checkdoc`.